praegustator/praegustator/README.md

 ## 👋 Hi, I’m Nikolay Pavlov a.k.a. @praegustator
-I am currently a head of project for medical datasets preparation.
+I am currently a Project Engineer in Snke OS GmbH, Munich, Germany.

 I became:
 * a medical doctor in 2013;